Azure/ResourceModules/docs/wiki/ModulesDesign.md

 - A **Template references** section listing relevant resources [ARM template reference](https://docs.microsoft.com/en-us/azure/templates).

 Note the following recommendations
-- Use our module generation script `Set-ModuleReadMe` that will do most of the work for you.
-Currently you can find it at 'utilities\tools\Set-ModuleReadMe.ps1'.
-Just load the file and invoke the function like this `Set-ModuleReadMe -TemplateFilePath '<pathToModule>/deploy.bicep'`
+- Use our module ReadMe generation script [Set-ModuleReadMe](./UtilitiesSetModuleReadMe) that will do most of the work for you.
 - It is not recommended to describe how to use child resources in the parent readme file (for example 'How to define a [container] entry for the [storage account]').
 Instead it is recommended to reference the child resource's ReadMe instead (for example 'container/readme.md').

 # Parameter files